SenseiRat/CrawlGuard/ROADMAP.md

 # CrawlGuard Project Roadmap

+## ✅ Immediate Todos

+1. **Expand context menu triggers**
+   - Update `background.js` to include `"editable"` and `"page"` in the `contexts` array.
+   - This will allow the user to activate the plugin even without a selection (useful for future features like full-page protection).

+2. **Track context menu creation more robustly**
+   - Add guards or checks in `background.js` to avoid duplicate context menu creation.
+   - Optional: log or debug when the menu is successfully created.

+---

+## 🧪 Experimental / Research

+*(Move roadmap items here as they begin development.)*

 ## ✅ Phase 0 – Core Foundation (Done or In Progress)
 - [x] Create branding, icon set, and project identity
 - [x] Write initial README and license (Apache 2.0)